SiarkowyMods/sDKP/USAGE.md

 > `Steven Helen Jack` → `named Steven AND Helen AND Jack` →
 > player named simultaneously Steven, Helen and Jack
 >
-> Such filter always returns no characters because they can only have one name.
+> Such filter always returns no characters because a character can only have one name.

 Example usage with DKP awarding: